 So there are other options available, but I have not personally had success with them to the point that it was worth the time to continue to add and update my products there.
 If there was one that was consistently performing well for me, I would share that information.

 There are a staggering number of affiliate programs available.
 The most commonly used one is Amazon because it is easy to use and everyone shops there.
-Amazon changed their fee structure last year so it is less lucrative than it was in the past, but it is still a good way to add another income stream to your online business.
+Amazon a few times in recent years so it is much less lucrative than it was in the past, but it is still a way to add another small income stream to your online business.

-Affiliate income is a huge topic, but it is one place to add a bit more income to your life with a little effort.
+Affiliate income is a huge topic and there are many other companies to sign up with.
+It is definitely a way to add a bit more income to your life with a little effort.

 People have strong opinions about advertising on blogs and websites.
 (I do as well.
 Just ask the women in my mastermind group.
 HA!)